-- (1) A person, other than the presiding officer or a voting officer, may assist a voter in voting, but only if - (a) the voter requires assistance due to physical disability; - (b) the voter has requested to be assisted by that person; and - (c) the presiding officer is satisfied that the person rendering assistance is- - (i) at least 18 years old; and - (ii) not an agent or a candidate. - (2) The presiding officer or a voting officer, at the request of a voter who is unable to read, must assist that voter to cast a vote and provide such assistance in the presence of- - (a) a person appointed by an accredited observer, if available; and - (b) two agents appointed by different parties or candidates, if available. - (3) In applying this section, the secrecy off voting contemplated in section $\underline{47}$ (6)(b) must be preserved as far as possible.
+- (1) A person, other than the presiding officer or a voting officer, may assist a voter in voting, but only if - (a) the voter requires assistance due to physical disability, including blindness or other visual impairment; - [paragraph (a) substituted by section 7(a) of Act 14 of 2010] - (b) the voter has requested to be assisted by that person; and

+- (c) the presiding officer is satisfied that the person rendering assistance is- - (i) at least 18 years old; and - (ii) not an agent or a candidate. - (2) The presiding officer or a voting officer, at the request of a voter referred to in subsection (1) or a voter who is unable to read, must assist that voter in voting and provide such assistance in the presence of- - (a) a person appointed by an accredited observer, if available; and - (b) two agents appointed by different parties or candidates, if available.